shiminq/multicolorslider/README.md

 # multicolorslider
-Multi-color slider implemented in ReactJS
+Multi-color slider implemented in ReactJS.
+Configurable number of segments and colors!

 ## Install
 ```sh